Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: AVENGERS! [he summons Mjolnir] –assemble.

 [Thor makes a battle cry, as does Black Panther and the heroes charge, the Avengers theme swelling with their stride.
-Thanos raises his sword tow
+Thanos raises his sword towa